 At least 36 killed in China road crash

-BEIJING: At least 36 people have died and 36 others were injured in east China after a coach collided with a truck, state media said on Sunday (Sep 29).
+BEIJING: At least 36 people died and 36 others were injured in east China when a packed coach with a flat tyre collided with a truck, authorities said Sunday.

-The bus was carrying 69 people when it hit the truck on an expressway in eastern Jiangsu province on Saturday morning, the official Xinhua news agency said.
+The bus was carrying 69 people - its maximum capacity - when it crossed into oncoming traffic and hit the freight truck on an expressway in eastern Jiangsu province on Saturday morning, the Yixing public security bureau said.

-The accident was caused by a flat tyre on the bus, according to a preliminary investigation, Xinhua said.
+A preliminary investigation determined that the accident was caused by a flat tyre on the left front wheel of the bus, the bureau said in a statement.

+Nine people were seriously injured, 26 were slightly hurt and one was discharged from hospital.

 Deadly road accidents are common in China, where traffic regulations are often flouted or go unenforced.

-According to authorities 58,000 people were killed in accidents across the country in 2015 alone.
+According to authorities 58,000 people were killed in accidents across the country in 2015 alone, the last available figures.